Laoac: History

-Since early 1900s, unsuccessful attempts to convert Laoac, then the biggest barrio in Manaoag, into a separate municipality were made until the revival of such movement by Don Westrimundo Tabayoyong.
-This led to the establishment of Laoac as a municipality through Republic Act No. 6485, which was enacted on June 17, 1972, constituting twenty barrios separated from Manaoag, including Laoac (present-day Poblacion) which was designated as the seat of government.
+Laoac is currently the province's newest municipality.
+Since the early 1900s, unsuccessful attempts to convert Laoac - then the biggest barrio in Manaoag - into a separate municipality were made until the revival of such movement by Don Westrimundo Tabayoyong.
+This led to the establishment of Laoac as a municipality through Republic Act No. 6485, enacted on June 17, 1972, constituting twenty barrios separated from Manaoag, including Laoac (present-day Poblacion) which was designated as the seat of government.
 The implementation, however, was delayed by the declaration of nationwide martial law later that year.
 By virtue of Batas Pambansa Blg.
 18 issued in 1979, the first municipal officials were elected, with Tabayoyong as mayor, and assumed office on March 5, 1980, formally inaugurating the corporate existence of the municipality.

-Laoac is currently the province's newest municipality.
+Tabayoyong served until his assassination at the municipal plaza on September 6, 1985.

 Geography

+Laoac is situated 42.55 km from the provincial capital Lingayen, and 192.96 km from the country's capital city of Manila.

 Barangays

 Laoac is politically subdivided into 22 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.